Skip to content

 How does bankroll management affect ROI?

-ROI depends on stake sizing, market selection, and variance.
+Return on investment depends on stake sizing, market selection, and variance.
 Flat betting makes performance easier to measure, while aggressive staking can make returns look larger and drawdowns sharper.

 Kelly-style sizing can be useful, but only if the edge input is honest.
 Overstate the edge and the calculator becomes a very polished way to bet too much.